 |Perf 12 Horizontal Coil||353||double-line||332 (trim) or 344 (add perfs)|

 |Perf 12 Vertical Coil||386||single-line||375 (trim) or 384 (add perfs)|

 |Perf 12 Horizontal Coil||388||single-line||375 (trim) or 384 (add perfs)|

 |Perf 8.5 Vertical Coil||391||single-line||344 or 384 (add perfs)|

 |Perf 8.5 Horizontal Coil||393||single-line||344 or 384 (add perfs)|

-Perf 12 Coils - Scott 349, Scott 353, Scott 386 and Scott 388 are often faked.
+Perf 12 Coils - Number 349, Number 353, Number 386 and Number 388 are often faked.
 All of these stamps are prime candidates for fakery, and all but the single-line watermarked horizontal coil are in that gray area in which the cost of certification can often be more than the cost of the stamp.
-The Scott 388 is considered to be one of the most commonly faked stamps in U.S. philately, somewhat surprising since it is folly to buy this stamp without certification.
+The Number 388 is considered to be one of the most commonly faked stamps in U.S. philately, somewhat surprising since it is folly to buy this stamp without certification.

 Particularly suspect are well-centered stamps.
 Although many fakes are made by trimming a fully perforated or perhaps a large margined straight-edge copy of the two cent sheet stamp, the fakes are easily recognized since they often measure less than the proper width of 21.5 mm in the case of the vertical coils and the proper height of 25 mm for horizontal coils.
 The measurement is made from edge to edge on the non-perforated sides